About our Jerky

 What we do

 - We are focused being as ethical and sustainable as possible in all of our procedures.
 This starts with offering the best beef to our outdoor Jerky community.
-We only use ethically and welfare friendly sourced prime Scotch beef that is reared and processed by family owned and run farm in a peaceful and caring environment resulting in low food miles and a low carbon footprint.
+We only use ethically and welfare friendly sourced prime beef that is reared and processed at farms within a 25 mile radius caring environment resulting in low food miles and a low carbon footprint.

 - We cook in upcycled end of life Whisky barrels with renewable and sustainable wood as a heat source, not electric dehydrators.
 We are currently working with a supplier to have the first 100% compostable jerky packs in the UK.

-- Our Scotch Beef Jerky is produced by hand in small batches, from slicing, marinating, hot-smoking, packing and finally labelling which allows close monitoring and ensures high quality control, our flavours include Original Jerky, Peppered Jerky, Tex-Mex Jerky, our most natural Jerky –Trail, and Whisky jerky of course!
+- Our beef Jerky is produced by hand in small batches, from slicing, marinating, hot-smoking, packing and finally labelling which allows close monitoring and ensures high quality control, our flavours include Original Jerky, Peppered Jerky, Tex-Mex Jerky, our most natural Jerky –Trail, and Whisky jerky of course!